harshnaikAI/Endorsement-app/README.md

 # We are the Champions
 Solo project from Scrimba's Build a Mobile App with Firebase course.

+An Endorsement website, where user can add / delete and like / unlike the Endorsements.

 1. Key features
    - Like and Unlike once per browser.
    - Users can Delete there own Endorsements by double click on Msessage section.